After much testing, we deem these the 8 best hot brushes on the market for smooth at-home blow dries every time

 Reasons to avoid

-With more than 30,000 reviews on Amazon (yes, you read that correctly!), this is one of the most famous tools in this category, gliding effortlessly through even the thickest strands.
-Because of its design, this brush can be placed fairly close to the scalp and underneath sections of hair, achieving the much-coveted bounce and volume many would usually see from a salon blowout, or by fiddling with a hair dryer and ceramic brush.
+With almost 30,000 reviews on Amazon, the Revlon One-Step Volumiser is easily one of the most famous tools in the category, gliding through even very thick hair with relative ease.
+Because of its design, we found that this brush could be placed fairly close to the scalp and underneath sections of hair, achieving the much-coveted bounce and volume many would usually see from a salon blow dry.

-The dryer has an oval shape, which combines the perks of a hair-straightening paddle brush with those of a round brush.
-The flatter sides of the brush can act as a straightening paddle for a sleeker finish, while the rounded edges function like a rounder brush to lift and add body.
-Though it is quite bulky and wide, this brush is quite intuitive and lightweight to hold, meaning greater control over styling.
+The dryer has an elliptical cylinder shape, marrying the perks of a flatter, smoothing paddle brush with those of a volumising round brush.
+What this means in practice is that the flatter sides of the brush can create a smoother and sleeker finish, while the rounded edges can lift and add more body.
+Though it is quite bulky and wide, to us this brush is surprisingly lightweight to hold for its size, which allowed for greater control over our styling.

-That being said, it does heat up quickly and intensely, which is why it's all the more essential to apply heat protection for hair before styling with this hot brush, in the same way that you would when using your best hair straighteners.
+That being said, it does heat up quickly and intensely, which is why it's all the more essential that you apply heat protection for hair before styling with this hot brush (in the same way that you would when using your best hair straighteners).
 This will help to preserve your hair's health.
 Torn between the Revlon vs Drybar Hot Brush options?
 Our detailed comparison of the two tools should help you make a decision.

-Read our full Revlon hair dryer brush review for an in-depth analysis of the One-Step Volumizer
+Read our full Revlon hair dryer brush review for an in-depth analysis of the One-Step Volumiser

 2. Dyson Airwrap Multi-Styler and Dryer